Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Introduction

-Other authors have employed fully two-way coupled models, without any pseudo gas component \cite{wang_modeling_2005,garrick_modeling_2011,akroyd_coupled_2011}.
-Among them, Wang and Garrick neglected enthalpy exchanges between the gas and particle phases \cite{wang_modeling_2005,garrick_modeling_2011}.
-On the contrary, other authors \cite{akroyd_coupled_2011,xu_cfd-population_2017} solved the equation for the enthalpy of the gas phase accounting for an energy exchange term between the gas and particle phases to ensure global energy conservation.
-Unfortunately, the expressions for such exchange terms are not well known and they generally rely on ad hoc assumptions introducing additional uncertainties.
-In general, without any of the previous simplifying assumptions, the conservation of mass and enthalpy are not guaranteed.
-Therefore, a more general formulation, fully conservative in both mass and energy, would be desirable.
+Some studies have accounted for a two-way coupling between gas and particle phases by incorporating in the gas phase a pseudo gas component representing the overall nanoparticle mass fraction \cite{johannessen_computational_2001}, thereby ensuring the global conservation of enthalpy and mass.
+Other authors have employed fully two-way coupled models, without any pseudo gas component \cite{wang_modeling_2005,garrick_modeling_2011,akroyd_coupled_2011,xu_cfd-population_2017}.
+Among them, Wang and Garrick neglected enthalpy and mass exchanges between the gas and particle phases \cite{wang_modeling_2005,garrick_modeling_2011}, while other authors \cite{akroyd_coupled_2011,xu_cfd-population_2017} solved the balance equation for the enthalpy of the gas phase accounting for an energy exchange term between the gas and particle phases to ensure global energy conservation.
+Yet, to our knowledge no one has ever quantified the impact of mass and enthalpy conservation for such applications.

+As such, two main formulations can be found in the literature for the diffusion velocities and enthalpy conservation equation: a conservative one and a non-conservative one.
+The conservative formulation is such that the total mass and enthalpy of the mixture are both conserved, while the non-conservative formulation neglects the enthalpy contribution and the differential diffusion of the nanoparticles.
+For low aerosol mass fractions, e.g. soot particles, both models are equivalent in practice \cite{zimmer_investigation_2017} since the nanoparticles mass fraction generally remains low \cite{smooke_investigation_2004,wang_formation_2011,franzelli_time-resolved_2015}, and the conservation of mass and enthalpy is not an issue.
+Therefore, both kinds of models can be found in that case, namely non-conservative \cite{wang_modeling_2005,garrick_modeling_2011} and conservative ones \cite{akroyd_coupled_2011,xu_cfd-population_2017}, whereas some authors do not detail the approach they actually follow in their codes \cite{eaves_coflame:_2016,mueller_joint_2009,bisetti_formation_2012}.

-In the present paper, we present a conservative model for highly concentrated aerosol reactors.
-We will show that the use of non-conservative models can yield numerical instabilities, in particular when using a fully implicit solver.
-Neglecting the contribution of the particle phase to the mixture enthalpy may lead to significant errors in numerical simulations of nanoparticle synthesis in flames.
+In the present paper, we demonstrate the importance of conservation of mass and enthalpy for highly concentrated aerosol reactors.
+Also, we analyze the effect of neglecting the contribution of the particle phase to the mixture enthalpy or to the mass diffusion on numerical simulations of nanoparticle synthesis in flames.
+In addition, we show that the use of non-conservative models can yield numerical instabilities.